 Identify stakeholder groups, their interests, and best practices in stakeholder engagement and management.

-Identify the impacts of various business structures on stakeholders (employees, shareholders, supply chains, civil society, and the planet) and describe ways to measure these impacts.
+Identify the impacts of various organizational structures on stakeholders (employees, shareholders, supply chains, civil society, and the planet) and describe ways to measure these impacts.

 Effective as of Fall 2020